-The many UQ medical students undertaking placements in needy areas around the world identify communities for the Medical Aid Project to work with.
-Through liaising with these communities to understand their needs and health status, and through the sourcing and provision of medical supplies and health initiatives to these communities, students gain an appreciation of the importance of global health issues while simultaneously raising local awareness and addressing the immediate needs of many grateful communities worldwide.
+TIME MAP aims to facilitate long-term improvements in the healthcare system of developing communities through creating and fostering ongoing relationships with their local hospitals.
+Through understanding the needs and health statuses in developing communities, and through fundraising efforts to procure medical supplies and equipment, students gain an appreciation of the importance of global health issues while simultaneously raising local awareness and addressing the immediate needs of many grateful communities worldwide.

-- Establish the Medical Aid Project as a reputable avenue for individuals and parties desiring to provide goods for the purposes of medical aid and relief.
+Establish the Medical Aid Project as a reputable avenue for individuals and parties desiring to provide goods for the purposes of medical aid and relief.